As part of the 2019 reforms to private health insurance, the government introduced a new tiered

 set by the Australian Government.

-tier.
+Bronze and Silver tiers.
 This is what HBF has chosen to do.

 each tier of Hospital cover, as well as how HBF’s coverage stacks up.